 Jesus Lane Children's Group Finding Jesus Lane Address Jesus Lane Friends Meeting House 12 Jesus Lane Cambridge CB5 8BA Email email@example.com Telephone +44 (0)1223 357535 Children and families are very welcome at Jesus Lane Meeting.
-Meeting for Worship (Sunday 10.30 - 11.30 am) Children of all ages are encouraged to join the first 15 minutes (1030-1045).
-We openly welcome the burblings of babies and small children and many members enjoy their contributions.
-Children’s books, booster seats and cushions are available.
-Younger children’s meeting Most children in this Meeting are under nine years old.
-They play with toys, draw or read books.
-Parents may stay or return to the meeting.
-There is sometimes a themed play.
-We have also been combining the younger and older groups, depending on activities.
-Older children’s Meeting We aim to provide a safe, enjoyable, calm and accepting space where children may: explore ideas within Quaker philosophy; build on friendships between children, parents and helpers; question and explore, using drawing, painting, singing, role play, co-operative games as well as free play.
+Meeting for Worship (Sunday 10.30 - 11.30 am) Children of all ages are encouraged to join the first 15 minutes (10.30-10.45).
+We welcome the burblings of babies and small children and enjoy their contributions.
+Children often sit together in a cosy corner of the room with optional quiet activities.
+Children’s books, quiet toys, small chairs and cushions are available.
+Some children prefer a shorter time of quiet worship.
+If children wish to leave early, parents/guardians are welcome to supervise their children in a nearby separate room (called Aldren Wright) until 10.45.
+Children’s Meeting At 10.45 Children’s Meeting begins in the Aldren Wright room.
+A variety of themed activities are offered, in turns: Quaker spirituality, exploring nature, cooperative games, care for the environment, plant-based cooking, craft, stories and music.
+Sometimes a special guest shares from their life experience.
+All activities aim to promote community and a sense of fun, which helps welcome visitors.
+For the youngest children, a variety of toys and simple craft materials are available.
+Parents are welcome to stay with their children or return to the Meeting Room.
+We aim to provide a safe, enjoyable, calm and accepting space where children may explore ideas with a Quaker outlook; build on friendships between children, parents and helpers; question and explore, using drawing, painting, singing, role play, co-operative games as well as free play.
 We encourage freedom of expression within appropriate boundaries.
-Sessions are run on themes, such as Inspirational People, Questions and Queries, Quakerism and Emotional Well-Being.
-CRB checks Two CRB-checked adults are always present in each childrens’ group.
-At least once a month all ages are together and a guided activity is provided.
-After Meeting Children meet their parents downstairs and a special children’s table is provided for them with drinks and biscuits.
-Children may play in the garden with the box of toys.
+Sessions take into account a variety of different backgrounds and interests that children bring.
+Two DBS-checked adults are present at each Children’s Meeting.
+After Meeting Children may rejoin their parents in the Meeting Room (or later downstairs) and are encouraged to stay for drinks and biscuits.
+Children are welcome to play in the garden with the box of toys.
 There are children’s books to read in the library and these may also be borrowed.
-Children remain their parents’ responsibility.
-All-age worship Twice a year adults and children worship together for the whole hour with guided activities.
-Sessions have included: A play about Mary Fisher’s journey to meet the Ottoman Sultan A play called ‘The Slave Wedding’ about John Woolman Art promoting peace including collaged doves Sharing of special objects encouraging ministry Making angel cards carrying meaningful messages Writing haikus around the theme of the environment Additional activities Every third Sunday there is ‘singing together’ and a bring and share meal.
+Children remain their parents’ responsibility beyond Children’s Meeting.
+All-age worship Twice a year adults and children worship together as a single community for the whole hour.
+This time begins with brief prepared ministry, followed by quiet guided activities (optional).
+Past sessions have included: A play about the early Quaker story of the White Feather A story about the Cadbury Brothers and their chocolate factory Quaker work and worship in other parts of the world Writing haikus around the theme of the environment Additional activities Usually on third Sundays after Meeting there is ‘singing together’ and a bring and share meal.
 All children are welcome.
-A weekend trip to a windmill on the North Norfolk coast in spring and autumn.
-Occasional trips out in summer, such as a picnic on Jesus Green and punting on the Cam.
+There are occasional trips out, such as picnics.
+Periodic all-age family social activities have included a Bonfire Night.
+In the autumn there is a weekend residential trip.